carthomp/cse210-05/design.md

-Script - A collection of actions to perform each "turn" Control Actors - Gets direction and moves the bike [child of Action] Draw Actors - Draws actors on the screen [child of Action] Handle Collisions - Checks if a player has collided with a trail [child of Action] Move Actors - Update all actors' new positions [child of Action] Update Scores - Adds to the scores as needed [child of Action]
+Script - A collection of actions to perform each "turn" Control Actors - Gets direction and moves the bike [child of Action] Draw Actors - Draws actors on the screen [child of Action] Handle Collisions - Checks if a player has collided with a trail [child of Action, and an implementation of Action interface]]
+Move Actors - Update all actors' new positions [child of Action, and an implementation of Action interface] Update Scores - Adds to the scores as needed [child of Action]
 '''